 Although it may appear an oxymoron to say so, financial transactions on any distributed ledger tech, including the Blockchain, are designed to be trustless and therefore they are trustworthy.
 What I mean by that is that it is designed with a lack of trust in respect of all its users (me, you and the system), which makes the system trustworthy.

-Not everyone in the space agrees on this point, however, if you read the White Paper from Satoshi Nakamoto on the technology of Bitcoin, it appears evident that part of what he was attempting to accomplish was to facilitate online gambling, and Bitcoin makes sense to those of us in the online gambling space, more than any other space.
+Not everyone in the space agrees on this point, however, if you read the White Paper from Satoshi Nakamoto on the technology of Bitcoin, it appears evident that part of what he was attempting to accomplish was to facilitate online gambling, and Bitcoin makes sense to the online gambling space, more than any other space.

 By contrast, other online currencies or payment systems, such as bank credit cards are indirectly settled – they involve a central administrator or financial institution middleman that sits between the transacting parties.
 These intermediaries validate and reconcile transactions to avoid double spending by a person.
 In other words, there is a human involved.
 Digital currency transactions on the Blockchain rely on computer software to perform that function, cutting out the institutional go-between in financial transactions, and no human is involved.